AatuTHu/TaaviOS/readme.md

 ### Designer behind this

-I have a engineering degree in It and wanted to try my hand at developing an OS.
-I have had only one course on C and one of assembly.
-I have never done a days work in a real It company.
+I have a engineering degree in tech and wanted to try my hand at developing an OS.
+I have had only one course on C and none of assembly.
+I have never done a days work in a real tech company.
 My skills are (were) in programming with javascript using libraries like React or React native.
-So I have no hardware experience, no system level thinking skills from any job or Well any chance at all to do this.
-I have done it anyway

 The learning process has been books, **the OSDev wiki**, r/osdev on reddit, other people's source code, YouTube, and using AI as a sounding board for concepts that wouldn't click from text alone.
 I try to not to lean too much on tutorials, others work or the generic way of doing things as I'm at my best doing the things in my own way.